How to Know if I Am Dehydrated

 A woman holding onto a water bottle on the beach

 They say eating your greens and staying active is the key to healthy aging.
-But hydration and proper hydration are some times overlooked, often in the face of healthy eating advice.
+But the importance of hydration are some times overlooked.
+Proper hydration plays a vital role in our overall health and is crucial to keep our bodies functioning at their best.

 We all know how important water is for keeping us healthy.
 In fact, 60% of the human body is water.
 It’s what fuels cells and keeps our brain and body working.
-But many of us don’t drink nearly enough water on a daily basis.
-In fact, we may even be consuming dehydrating substances, like sugary drinks and alcohol, that can strip our body of water.
-If you’re not drinking enough water, you can end up dehydrated.
+Yet, dehydration is surprisingly common – many people don’t consume enough water daily, and some even drink dehydrating beverages like sugary drinks and alcohol which can further dehydrate them

 When your hydration levels drop below the recommended amount, it can lead to all sorts of health problems and symptoms including: